apache/incubator-streampark/deploy/README.md

 ### Install Streamx
 #### Installing the Chart

-To install the chart with the release name my-release:
+To install the chart with the release name `streamx`:
 ```
-helm repo add
+cd helm
-helm install my-streamx /streamx
+helm install streamx streamx/
 ```
-These commands deploy Streamx on the Kubernetes cluster in the default configuration.
-The Parameters section lists the parameters that can be configured during installation.

-    Tip: List all releases using helm list

-Uninstalling the Chart

-To uninstall/delete the my-release deployment:

-helm delete my-streamx

-The command removes all the Kubernetes components associated with the chart and deletes the release.

 #### Uninstalling the Chart

-To uninstall/delete the my-release deployment:
+To uninstall/delete the `streamx` deployment:

 ```
-helm delete my-streamx
+helm uninstall streamx
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Build Private Image